Freehold Jewish Center

 Eli Fishman was the congregation's rabbi from 1970 to 1997.
 He was succeeded by Kenneth Greene, who served for 13 years.
-As of September 2016, the Rabbi is Ira Samuel Grussgott, and the president is Jeffrey Malkin.
+As of January 2025, the Rabbi is Andrew Schultz, and the president is Jeffrey Malkin.

 History

 Early history

 In July 1911, a charter was drawn up for the formation of an Orthodox synagogue named Congregation Agudath Achim Anshai.
 Many of the founders had immigrated to the United States from Russia and Poland.
 Raphael Riemer, who immigrated to Freehold from Russia in 1906, was the synagogue’s first rabbi and cantor.
 Louis Finegold, a local merchant, was the first President of the synagogue.
 In 1911, the synagogue had a membership of 40 families.

 The synagogue was first built at a land and construction cost of approximately $1,000, as a 32 × 50 ft wooden structure on the corner of First Street and Center Street in Freehold between 1911 and 1916, by the Freehold Hebrew Association, which had been established in 1894.
 The synagogue's religious school started at that location in September 1914.
 Dues were $6 ($ today).
 The synagogue added a second floor to the building in 1916.

 The synagogue formed a sisterhood in 1920, and that year a mikva was constructed below the synagogue.
 The synagogue also established a cemetery on Route 33 in Freehold, which it has maintained for more than 90 years.